Shunkei3/GEP_GWR/README.md

 ## Running the SWY Model

 `x_SWY_Runner.py` is written in Python and it serves as a wrapper script to automate the execution of the InVEST Seasonal Water Yield (SWY) model.
 For consistency of the computing environment, the Python functions written in this script are loaded in R using the `reticulate` package.
 Then, the SWY model is run for multiple watersheds in parallel.
+These executions are managed in `2_Run_SWY_Model.qmd`.

 ## GEP Calculation and Result Preparation